ashleychontos/pySYD/docs/quickstart.rst

 ``pysyd``
    if you used `pip` install, the binary (or executable) should be available.
-In fact, the setup file defines this entry point for ``pysyd`` and is accessed through the :mod:`pysyd.cli.main` script -- which is also where you can find the parser with all the available commands and options.
+In fact, the setup file defines the entry point for ``pysyd``, which is accessed through the :mod:`pysyd.cli.main` script -- where you can also find all available parsers and commands

 ``run``
    regardless of how you choose to use the software, the most common way you will likely implement the ``pySYD`` pipeline is in run mode -- which, just as it sounds, will process stars in the order they were provided.
-This is saved to the argument ``NameSpace`` as the ``mode`` which will run the pipeline by calling :mod:`pysyd.pipeline.run`.
-There are currently five available modes, all which are described in more detail :ref:`here <library-pipeline>`
+This is saved to the `args` parser `NameSpace` as the `mode`, which will run the pipeline by calling :mod:`pysyd.pipeline.run`.
+There are currently five available (tested) modes (with two more in development), all which are described in more detail :ref:`here <library-pipeline>`

 ``--star 1435467``
    here we are running a single star, KIC 1435467.
 You can also provide multiple targets,